There are many reasons to stay in the UK this summer and cruise the waterways through the great British countryside rather than going abroad.

 The hire boats of today are a real home-from-home featuring showers, flushing toilets, central heating, full-sized cookers and fridges, microwaves, TVs, DVD and CD players.

 A four-berth boat will cost in the region of £1000 for a week in June.
 Which may sound a lot, until you bear in mind that it represents the entire cost of the holiday – there are very few extras to pay for once you are aboard.
 Your boat is your home and your entertainment for the week.
-Furthermore, there are all kinds of deals normally on offer: early booking bonuses, short break/long weekends, late availability, long-term hire rates etc.
+Furthermore, there are all kinds of deals normally on offer: early booking bonuses, short break/long weekends, late availability, long-term hire rates etc. Or, by becoming a member of IWA you can save up to 25% on boating holidays.

 Photo: Hire boats, Grand Union Canal by Pete Yeomans